Raidriar796/Resonite-On-Steam-Deck/README.md

 # Advanced

 ## Headless Sessions

+**The headless client has updated to use .Net 8.0 instead of Mono for it's runtime.
+This part of the guide is currently out of date but the process is mostly the same for the new version.
+An update is in the works**

 Yes, it is possible to run Headless sessions without containers or virtual machines on a Steam Deck.
 Yes, it performs well, incredibly well actually.